droundy/fac/README.md

 Fac is a general-purpose build system inspired by make that utilizes ptrace to ensure that all dependences are enumerated and that all source files are added to a (git) repo.
-An important feature of fac is that it automatically fixes (rather than simply complaining about) some of these problems.
+An important feature of fac is that it automatically handles dependencies, rather than either complaining about them or giving an incorrect build.
 Currently, fac only runs on linux systems, but on those systems it is incredibly easy to use!

 * Fac automatically tracks build dependencies in a way that is independent of programming language.
 You are only required to